About Nottinghamshire Building Preservation Trust

 A woman making a tile in front of a group of children

-Heritage Skills Kids Demo – Tile Making
+Heritage Skills Kids Demo – Mediaeval Tile Making with Karen Slade of the Company of Artisans

 Events